apache/accumulo-access/SPECIFICATION.md

 checking if an access-token exists in the entities authorizations set it must be unquoted and unescaped.

-Evaluating `"abc!12"&"abc\\xyz"&GHI`for a entity with authorizations `{abc\xyz,abc!12}` looks like the following in boolean algebra which evaluates to `false`.
+Evaluating `"abc!12"&"abc\\xyz"&GHI`for an entity with authorizations `{abc\xyz,abc!12}` looks like the following in boolean algebra which evaluates to `false`.